EMERGENCY TRAUMA & SURGICAL

 What should I wear to placement?

 Scrubs are a great option as they will be kind to you in the warm weather, easily identify you as a clinical volunteer and can be discarded if damaged or contaminated.
 Uniform that covers your legs and comfortable shoes that protect and cover your feet.
+You will also need to ensure you bring extra scrubs, sterile gloves and surgical masks to attend theatres.

 Should I bring any gloves, personal protective equipment or medical equipment?